Skip to main content

 Paški Sir (Pag Island Cheese)

-PDO-protected hard sheep's milk cheese from Pag Island.
-Unique flavor from salt air, aromatic herbs (sage), and Bura wind.
-Aged 2-12+ months.
-Pairs with Plavac Mali wine.
-Croatia's most famous cheese.
+A PDO-protected hard sheep's milk cheese from Pag Island.
+The flavor comes from the salt air, the sage and other herbs the sheep graze on, and the Bura wind.
+Aged anywhere from two months to a year or more, it pairs well with Plavac Mali and is Croatia's best-known cheese.

 Dalmatinski Pršut (Dalmatian Prosciutto)